Representation of Color

 (A+) Excellent Condition

 Clean and bright, with crisp engraved lines.
-On sound paper with wide margins.
+On sound paper with expected margins.
 Fine quality coloring.

 Clean and bright, with crisp engraved lines.
 On sound paper with no imperfections in the image.
-Small tears or minor discoloration in the margin only.
+Small tears or minor discoloration in the margin and verso only.
+Light and even paper toning.
 Very good quality coloring.

 No significant imperfections.
-Minor spotting, foxing, short separations on centerfold with no image loss, or overall age toning may be present.
-May have narrow margins but paper is still sound.
+Minor spotting, foxing, or overall age toning present.
+May have narrow or trimmed margins but paper is still sound; any damage to the paper would be confined to the margins.
 Good coloring.

 (C) Fair Condition